Host a Regional Trail Event

 - If limited use of motorized vehicles are needed and approved for set up/breakdown, vehicles must be operated in a manner that is safe and considerate of trail users.
 This includes yielding to them and observing a maximum speed limit of 15 mph.

 Signage/ Promotion/ Advertising/ Marketing

-- If a temporary trail closure is required, the Sponsor shall comply with the County’s requirements to publicize any trail restrictions at locations determined by the County at least two weeks prior to the event.
+- If a temporary trail closure is required, the Applicant shall comply with the County’s requirements to publicize any trail restrictions at locations determined by the County at least two weeks prior to the event.

 - All signs must be must be at least 5 feet from the trail and cannot impose any obstruction or danger to trail users.